Yuri Tarnopolsky

 Therefore a being absolutely infinite, such as God, has from himself an absolutely infinite power of existence, and hence he does absolutely exist.
 Perhaps there will be many who will be unable to see the force of this proof, inasmuch as they are accustomed only to consider those things which flow from external causes.
 (Spinoza, Ethics, Part I, Note to Proposition XI)

 Kant and Hegel tried to elaborate a blueprint for Everything, as if they created this world up to the smallest detail, including their own presence in it.
-But in Heidegger and Sartre I felt the end of the road lost in the thicket of words.
+But with Heidegger and Sartre I felt the end of the road lost in the thicket of words.
 I got an impression that modern philosophy became what it was in the very beginning: art.
 As art, it was for human enjoyment, but with a modern shift of the emphasis from esthetic, logical, or otherwise "nonprofit" enjoyment to a pragmatic enjoyment that could be measured in some way, often monetary one.

-There has always been a pragmatic expectation regarding philosophy: a young person expects a guidance or explanation, as I did.
+Regarding philosophy, there has always been a pragmatic expectation: a young person looks for a guidance or explanation, as I did.
 Today the young person often finds it in music and videos.
 Those whom pop sources failed, which becomes apparent by mid-life, may turn to spiritual preachers, self-help pushers, and snake oil peddlers.
-While green society is still a far ideal, a green-backed society is a new totalitarian reality, probably, not without a few dissidents.
+By my mid-life I lost all my expectations from philosophy, but not the interest and reverence.
+Philosophy became another mystery.
+As a whole, it wants to say something, but what?

 Under the influence of Ulf Grenander's Pattern Theory, I arrived to a new pragmatic appreciation of philosophy.